PavanRangani/docs/docs/prd/tax-views/open-tax-component.md

     - Excepted Date
         - When the date is overdue then it is shown in red colour.
     - Received From
+    - Tax Component Lead
+        - Shows Full name of the tax component lead user of that tax return.
+- For PDF, shows Tax Component Lead user with entity header separated by `|`.
 - Sorting order will be same as [UI](#ux-rule)
 - File name
     - PDF: `open-tax-component-views.pdf`